Damar-Code/Web-GIS_for_Forestry_Application/README.md

 ## Web-GIS Features
 ### Side Bar Content
-   1. BU(Business Unit) Dashboard
+#### BU(Business Unit) Dashboard
 * Cumulative Sum Chart of Montly Harvesting Achievement
   - Inform the total of monthly harvesting achievement by the bar chart and all at once the monthly cumulative total tonnage by the line chart
-        - The value shown is from Landuse layer extraction using $.getJSON query of ImageWMS from Geoserver.
+  - The value shown is from Landuse layer extraction using $.getJSON query of ImageWMS from Geoserver
 * Landuse Pie Chart
  - Inform theeach total of Landuse categories i.e Plantation, Conservation, and Road.
  - The value shown is from Landuse layer extraction using $.getJSON query of ImageWMS from Geoserver.
 * Incident Line Chart
  - Inform the total of monthly Incident cases i.e Fire, Flood, and Fatalities.
  - The value shown is from Incident layer extraction using $.getJSON query of ImageWMS from Geoserver.
 * Bar Chart Rangking of Sector-wise Harvesting Achievement
  - Inform the total yield of sector's harvesting and its ranking compared to the rest of sector.
  - The value shown is from Landuse layer extraction using $.getJSON query of ImageWMS from Geoserver.

-   2. Planting Simulation App (Under Development, Not yet published)
+#### Planting Simulation App (Under Development, Not yet published)

 ### Interactive Features
    1. Search Engine of Layer Attribute: Zoom in to selected 'Farm ID' attribute on Landuse layer